-The closed form of the ex-ante value function and the transition probabilities functions in hand, we can calculate the expectation term, and estimate the structural parameters.
+With the closed form of the ex-ante value function and the transition probability functions in hand, we can calculate the expectation term, and estimate the structural parameters.
 We now specify the flow utility of harvesters to answer our research question.
 Our main specification of the flow utility is shown below.